 Fee Structure

 Texas law limits the maximum fees a notary public can charge.
 As of 2023, the notary fee for taking acknowledgments or proofs is $6 for the first signature and $1 for each additional signature on the same document.
 For administering an oath or affirmation, notaries can charge $6.
 Jurats, involving a sworn statement, also have a $6 fee.
 Certified copy services, where notaries verify copies, cost $6 per certification.
-It’s crucial for notaries to display their fee schedule visibly to maintain transparency with clients.
+Notaries must display their fee schedules visibly to maintain transparency with clients.
 This ensures clients know the costs upfront, which builds trust and credibility.

 Commission Renewal Process